Skip To Main Content

 Students study the mechanics and theory behind the interactions of solids, liquids, and gases, including motion, vector analysis, dynamics, momentum, work, energy, simple machines, sound, light, mirrors and lenses.
 Students are required to design, build, and test two STEM projects related to mechanics.
 Prerequisite: B or higher in Algebra 2 strongly recommended (full year – 1 credit) 11 & 12.

-Students study Newtonian mechanics, work, energy, heat, fluids, mechanical waves and sound in this algebra-based physics course.
-This course is UConn PHYS1201Q (first-semester course in college physics) presented over a full year.
+In this algebra-based physics class, students will explore Newtonian mechanics, work, energy, power, mechanical waves and sound, and simple circuits through laboratory work to investigate phenomena.
 Prerequisite: B or higher in Algebra 2 strongly recommended (full year – 1 credit) 11 & 12.

-UConn equivalent course PHYS1201Q: General Physics I (4 credits)
+ECSU equivalent course: PHY204 General Physics I w Lab (4 credits)

 Students study the underlying principles of animal medicine, including basic anatomy and physiology, and learn medical practices and procedures, including pet first aid (½ year – ½ credit) 10, 11 & 12.